Academics at Hanover:

 - Communication research and methodology

-- Other topics that interest you, from American journalism to personal communication to cross-cultural communication
+- Other topics that interest you, from American journalism to film studies

 Graduate professional placements have included:

-- News Anchor, WGPH Fox 8 (Chapel Hill, NC)
+- News Reporter, WGPH Fox 8 (Chapel Hill, NC)

 - Public Relations Executive, USA Networks (Weston, CT)